 Small children have short attention spans when it comes to long lists of rules.
-Spanking may stop the behaviour in the moment, but not any more effectively than non-violent discipline (e.g., time-out, saying “no,” etc.).
+Spanking may stop the behaviour in the moment, but not any more effectively than non-violent discipline (for example, time-out, saying “no,” etcetera).
 With toddlers no method of discipline, including spanking, works reliably for more than a couple of hours (Larzelere, Schneider, Larson, & Pike, 1996).

 There are only two ways to keep toddlers safe.
 The first is adjusting the environment (for instance, keeping sharp objects locked away or out of the child’s reach, or building a fence around the back yard to provide a safe play area).
 The second is providing careful, loving, and nonviolent supervision.